how to know if you have a concussion

 • Contact sports: Athletes who participate in contact sports like football, soccer or boxing are at a higher risk of sustaining a concussion due to collisions and tackles.

-• Motor vehicle accidents: In the world of racing and motorsports, sudden crashes or impacts can cause head injuries.
+• Motor vehicle accidents: In the world of racing and motorsports, sudden crashes or impacts can cause an injury to the brain and head.

 • Falls: If you fall while playing sports and hit your head on something hard, like the ground or a piece of equipment, you could get a sports-related concussion.